 time keeping.
 If lateness persists parents, guardians or carers will be invited to attend the school and discuss the problem.

-Please notify the school on each day of the absence.
+Please notify the school on the first day of the absence.

 We reserve the right to request a doctor’s/consultant’s letter regarding recurring and frequent illness.